romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

     * Yearly planning meetings
     * Some special focused meetings that might be required when starting a new initiative / project.

-Also, I am a big fan of open, transparent companies; and I’ve been lucky to have worked at both CloudBees and Turo recently, which fit that category.
-In those cases, so-called “all-hands” meetings were held every other week (or every month), typically lasting less than 1 hour every time.
+Also, I am a big fan of open, transparent companies; and I’ve been lucky to work at both CloudBees and Turo recently, which fit that category.
+In those cases, so-called “all-hands” meetings are held every other week (or every month), typically lasting less than 1 hour every time.
 And I find them extremely valuable, to align the whole org (e.g. engineering) and/or company.
 But in these meetings, which tend to be recorded, the average IC is most likely going to be a listener.
 So they don’t really qualify as a “sync meeting”, even though attending these sessions live has many benefits, including being able to participate (either commenting or asking questions).

 So, If we take a quick look at the list above, it translates to a range that goes from 3 to 10 hours per week.

-Assuming the regular 40-hour work week, that means that only between 7.5% to 25% of the time has to be synchronous; while 75% to 92.5% of our work time can be fully asynchronous.

 Assuming the regular 40-hour work week, that means that only between 7.5% to 25% of the time has to be synchronous; while 75% to 92.5% of our work time can be fully asynchronous.